catenglaender/public-notes/ILIAS-development/2023/Creating-Questions-in-TA/Report_Creating-Questions-in-TA.md

 ### Overview in slate & new form features

 For this approach, we are staying in the world of ILIAS features and concepts that are already established.
-There are a number of tweaks we can do to drastically improve the interface without diving into drastically new kinds of interfaces:
+There are a number of tweaks we can do to greatly improve the interface without diving into drastically new kinds of interfaces:

 * The slate is already an established tool to hold table of contents and lists.
 It could permanently show the overview of all questions and the options to create new ones, making the need to constantly go back to an overview screen obsolete.
 * The UI framework already offers switchable and optional groups that can show more form fields on selection.
 This could greatly reduce visual clutter and react dynamically to indicated user intents
   * The feedback fields could be on the main question screen, but only show up when "add custom feedback text" is checked.
   * All answer options marked as correct could be automatically scored with 1 point, and only if the user checks "set custom point scores", the areas for setting the point values needs to show.
+* Is it really necessary to have offer simple text fields, a page editor area and the TinyMCE/markdown as an option to add content - can we reduce it to one?

-Additionally, we could implement without leaving established ILIAS concepts too much:
+Additionally, we could implement the following features without leaving established ILIAS concepts too much:
 * a new optional group type that doesn't use a checkbox, but a text field.
 If the text field is filled, more of the form is triggered to show up.
-This could be used to implement the expanding answer options seen in Quiz-Maker.
+This could be used to implement the automatic addition of another answer option seen in Quiz-Maker.
 * the first form field could catch keyboard focus for screens that only consist of a form
 * maybe there could be inline forms where form fields can be displayed next to each other to bundle strongly connected options together to one chunk
 * question preview could be quickly shown and hidden as a modal
 * "Create another question" button/dropdown
+* If true/false questions are a common use case, maybe there should be a question type specifically for it with reasonable default settings that save a few clicks in place.
-* further explore which steps of the question creation should be merged into the slate or the question input form and which one should get or remain separated
+* We should further explore which steps of the question creation should be merged into the slate or the question input form and which one should get or remain separated.
-* overhaul question types with a thorough concept (setting goals, mockups, tests, then implementation) that were heavily criticized in the ILIAS NRW survey (order, cloze and formula)
+* We should consider overhauling question types that were heavily criticized in the ILIAS NRW survey (order, cloze and formula questions)
+* The drag and drop dependencies for order questions have not been updated for years.
+If we switch/modernize them, they should support touch drag and drop by default.
+* Coming up with filters and use cases that give the Lifecycle and Author field a useful purpose.

 #### Pro

-* everything builds on existing concepts and should feel familiar to the user
+* everything builds on existing concepts and should feel familiar to ILIAS users
 * other parts of ILIAS benefit from more general UI component features to the input forms

 #### Contra